 All inquiries about the canteen should be addressed directly to the personnel of the canteen.
 Parents may contact the canteen by calling the number 210-8010109.
-Please note that emergency last-minute orders will be made by directly calling the canteen personnel for students who have forgotten their lunch at home.
+Please note that emergency last-minute orders will be made by directly calling the canteen personnel for students whohave forgotten their lunch at home.
 However, monthly orders for cooked meals need to be planned ahead.
 All orders are placed through the forms sent home in advance each month.
-It is recommended that students in all grades bring their home-cooked meals in a food thermos to keep them warm.
+It is recommended that students in all grades bring their home-cooked meals in a food thermos to keep them warm as the school does not provide heating or refrigerating services for the students.